 (Donors may make cumulative gifts to reach Silver, Gold, and Diamond Levels)

-To make a James E. West Gift matched by The Cockrell Foundation, Paper Form for mail/fax or contribute ONLINE using paypal, check, or a credit/debit card.
+To make a James E. West gift matched by The Cockrell Foundation, complete the paper form for mail/fax or contribute online using paypal, check, or a credit/debit card.
 Completed forms should be mailed to the Council Office at 2225 North Loop W, Houston, TX 77008.

-If you would like to join the Team of Volunteers who promote this program with Scouters in their area, please contact Devin D. Koehler CFRE at Devin.Koehler@shac.org or (713) 756-3321.
+If you would like to join the team of volunteers who promote this program with Scouters in their area, please contact Devin D. Koehler, CFRE at (713) 756-3321.